 Be discerning about Biblical truth, and pay attention to whether the correct gospel of Jesus Christ is being preached (Galatians 1:6-9).
 This discernment will inform your decision as to whether to bring unbelievers to the chapel or to volunteer.

 If you are finding ways to serve within a chapel community that doesn’t have much solid Christian instruction, then alert your church to the situation, and ask them to help you in your own walk.
-Local church oversight can enable chapel community involvement while simultaneously guarding your family’s spiritual growth and obedience.
+Local church shepherding of you (and your family) can enable chapel community involvement while simultaneously guarding your spiritual growth and obedience.

-Chapel programs are not meant to replace the visible church.
+Chapel programs are not meant to replace the work of a local church.
 Local churches provide the gathering of Christ’s body with essentials like the teaching of Scripture, baptism, the Lord’s Supper, and the discipline of its members.
-Chapel programs may provide some of these things for particular moments of time, but one thing chaplains do not have authority to do is to discipline chapel participants toward repentance and reconciliation.
+Chapel programs may provide some of these things for particular moments of time, but church discipline leading to repentance, forgiveness, and reconciliation is not part of a chapel program’s authority.

 Rather, military chapel programs help prepare chaplains for deployed ministry, they provide family outreach and connectivity, and they enable English-speaking services in overseas locations.
 Some programs focus on resilience and outreach, but the nature and character of the services change every couple of years as chaplains come and go.
 In some places, weekly worship services have been discontinued to reprioritize the use of chaplain time and energy.